-As you progress as an undergraduate in History, you will be required to write and submit essays/assignments.
+As you progress in History, you will be required to write and submit essays/assignments.
 In doing so, you must adhere to standards of presentation and scholarly conventions.
 The following sets out guidelines for the presentation of written assignments in History.

 • All written assignments must be word-processed.